-Minor League baseball is the farm system for the majors.
+Minor League Baseball is the farm system for the majors.
 There are multiple levels of minor league baseball, ranging from Rookie Ball (limited to players in their first or second years of professional play) to Triple A, which is the step right below the major leagues.
-Branch Rickey, the general manager of the St. Louis Cardinals in the 20's and 30's, is credited with coming up with the idea after being burned by minor league operators who would sell players on option to the highest bidder.
+Branch Rickey, the general manager of the St. Louis Cardinals in the 1920s and 1930s, is credited with coming up with the idea after being burned by minor league operators who would sell players on option to the highest bidder.
 Rickey decided that if the Cardinals owned the minor league team, the Cardinals could decide the disposition of the player in question.

 - Michael Clair: "How do Minor League teams pick their names?
 Meet the company behind the revolution", "Cut 4", mlb.com, January 26, 2017.